open-telemetry/opentelemetry-operator/docs/otelcol_cr_spec.md

-# OpenTelemetryCollector Custom Resource Specification
+# SplunkOtelAgent Custom Resource Specification

-The below `OpenTelemetryCollector` custom resource contains all the specification that can be configured.
+The below `SplunkOtelAgent` custom resource contains all the specification that can be configured.

 ```
-apiVersion: opentelemetry.io/v1alpha1
+apiVersion: splunk.com/v1alpha1
-kind: OpenTelemetryCollector
+kind: SplunkOtelAgent
 metadata:
   name: example_collector
 spec: